At 41, I began noticing the subtle signs of perimenopause: brain fog, joint pain, night sweats, acne, and irregular periods.

 To Summarize

-The is no one perimenopause supplement that can regulate cycles or address all perimenopausal symptoms.
+No one perimenopause supplement can regulate cycles or address all perimenopausal symptoms.
 However, Shatavari, Black Cohosh, and Vitex show the most promise for symptom relief and possible cycle regulation.
 Results can vary, and more research is needed.

 Test supplements thoughtfully and give them time – it can take at least two months to notice changes.
 I’ve been taking Vitex and recently added Shatavari.
 I’ll share updates on whether they help regulate my cycle and ease symptoms.